Robertson County DWI Guide

 Navigate criminal proceedings.

-This guide is for anyone who has just been arrested for Driving Under the Influence (DUI) in Robertson County, Texas.
-Being arrested for DUI can be a confusing and overwhelming experience.
-This guide provides a clear, step-by-step overview of what to expect, critical deadlines you need to be aware of, and resources to help you navigate the process.
-This guide is not a substitute for legal advice, but it will provide you with a solid understanding of the situation and empower you to take the necessary actions to protect your rights.
+Being arrested for Driving Under the Influence (DUI) in Robertson County can be overwhelming.
+This guide provides a comprehensive overview of the steps you need to take, the deadlines you need to meet, and the resources available to help you navigate the legal process.
+This guide will walk you through the immediate aftermath, critical deadlines, and the four key areas you need to address to protect your rights and future.

 Immediate Steps (First 24 Hours)